Home > Life Cycle > B’nei Mitzvah

 The oneg ($300) and bimah flower ($100) fees are billed separately and payable the year of your child’s b’nei mitzvah.

 As you embark on the b’nei mitzvah process with your family, you may find that you have a lot of questions.
 We’re here with answers to alleviate your concerns.

-Bar/Bat Mitzvah preparation commences approximately 24 weeks prior to the b’nei mitzvah.
+B‘nei Mitzvah preparation commences approximately 24 weeks prior to the b’nei mitzvah.
 The Cantor’s Office will email your materials and connect you with your child’s tutor, who will then contact you to arrange the 12 weeks of individual appointments.
 A month later, 20 weeks before the b’nei mitzvah, your child will begin these weekly individual appointments.
-After 12 weeks, your child will be assigned to a rabbi or cantor with whom s/he will work for the remaining 8 weeks prior to the b’nei mitzvah.
-The 8 weeks consist of 4 weeks of 30- minute individual appointments and 4 weeks of hour-long sanctuary/chapel rehearsals with the same rabbi/cantor.
-If the student has a partner, the final 4 weeks of sanctuary/chapel rehearsals are with the partner.
+After 12 weeks, your child will be assigned to a rabbi or cantor who will work for the remaining eight weeks before the b’nei mitzvah with your child.
+The eight weeks consist of 4 weeks of 30-minute individual appointments and four weeks of hour-long sanctuary/chapel rehearsals with the same rabbi/cantor.
+If your child has a partner, the final four weeks of sanctuary/chapel rehearsals will be with the partner.

-Please note: Adjustments are made to the schedule in the event that a student’s training is to span the summer, winter, or spring vacations.
+Please note: Adjustments are made to the schedule if a student’s training spans the summer, winter, or spring vacations.